 Initializing a Flask-Session Application

-We know much about the Flask application factory and how to initialize other Flask plugins such as Flask-SQLAlchemy and Flask-Login.
-Flask-Session is initialized in the same way: we set a global variable first and then initialize the plugin with session.init_app(app).
-This is an example of an __init__.py file initializing Flask-Session, Flask-SQLAlchemy, and Flask-Login (this builds on the source code we used to implement Flask-Login):
+We know much about the Flask application factory and how to initialize other Flask plugins, such as Flask-SQLAlchemy and Flask-Login.
+Flask-Session is initialized in the same way.
+We set a global variable first and then initialize the plugin with session.init_app(app).
+This is an example of an __init__.py file initializing Flask-Session, Flask-SQLAlchemy, and Flask-Login (This builds on the source code we used to implement Flask-Login):

 """Initialize app."""